thefrontside/microstates/README.md

 Competition moves our industry forward but concensus builds ecosystems.

-Unfortunately, when it comes to the M(odel) of the MVC pattern, we are seeing neither compentition nor concesus.
+Unfortunately, when it comes to the M(odel) of the MVC pattern, we are seeing neither competition nor concesus.
 Every framework has it's own model layer that is not compatible with another.
 This makes it difficult to create trully portable solutions that can be used on all frameworks.

 It creates lockin that is detremental to businesses that use these frameworks and developers who are forced to make career altering decisions before they fully understand their choices.